jeffswt/unprettysoup/README.md

 // nullptr
 ```

-The strings “text1” and “text2” are not siblings, because they don’t have the same parent:
+The strings "text1" and "text2" are not siblings, because they don't have the same parent:

 ```C++
 sibling_soup->find("b")->find("[string]");